-Tussey is an old school pistolsmith, a one-man-shop practitioner who still zeros every gun he builds himself.
+Terry Tussey was an old school pistolsmith who zeroed every gun he built himself.
 “I bought a .45 when I was 17 years old after reading Cooper’s Fighting Handguns.
 I already had a lathe at home and I started working on triggers.
 I got hired by [Los Angeles gunshop owner] Martin B. Retting in late ’59 and that was my first paid job working on guns.
 I’ve actually done trigger work and part-time gunsmithing ever since,” said the veteran customizer.

 Tussey worked as a sales rep for Safariland and Colt during the ’60s and ’70s to supplement his gunsmithing sideline.
 “In ’79, I gave up all the extra stuff and went strictly into building custom pistols, kinda forced out by telemarketing.
 My middle daughter took over my route selling guns while I made the transition.
 She did it for no pay, just to help the family out,” said Tussey, a father of four and grandfather of nine.

 “I haven’t caught up since 1981.
 Three to six months is the backlog,” he added with a wry smile.